AI Actors Generator: Realistic Actors for Scalable Video Production

 Turn knowledge-base articles into narrated, on-screen explanations that reduce support tickets and improve resolution times.

-Choose expressive actors or generate a bespoke actor from a short webcam recording.
-HeyGen renders natural facial micro-expressions and timing so viewers respond as they would to a real performer.
+Choose expressive actors or generate a custom actor from a short webcam recording.
+HeyGen renders natural facial micro-expressions and timing so viewers respond like they would to a real performer.

-Batch-generate dozens or thousands of variations for product catalogues, localised markets, and A/B tests, utilising AI-generated assets.
-Apply brand kits and templates so every video stays consistent at scale, including those featuring AI-generated content.
+Batch-generate dozens or even thousands of variations for product catalogues, localised markets, and A/B tests, using AI-generated assets.
+Apply brand kits and templates so every video remains consistent at scale, including those featuring AI-generated content.

 Produce voiceovers and captions in 100+ languages.
 HeyGen resynchronises timing for the video translator tool’s translated scripts so localised videos feel native without reshoots.

-Access a diverse library of actors of different ages, ethnicities, and styles.
-Or create a private clone by recording a short consented sample to produce a brand-locked actor that can speak any script.
+Access a diverse library of actors across different ages, ethnicities, and styles.
+Or create a private clone by recording a short, consented sample to produce a brand-locked actor that can speak any script.

 Studio-quality lip-sync and emotion control

-HeyGen aligns audio to phonemes with sub-frame accuracy and maps facial motion so words, pauses, and micro-expressions land naturally, much as an AI actress would.
+HeyGen aligns audio to phonemes with sub-frame accuracy and maps facial motion so that words, pauses, and micro-expressions appear natural, much like an AI actress would.
 Control tone, energy, and micro-gestures to suit the message.

-Paste a script for text to video generation or product URL and HeyGen automatically generates scene layouts, voiceover, captions, and b-roll suggestions.
-Edit text, swap actors, and regenerate alternative takes straightaway, using AI-generated options for quicker turnaround.
+Paste a script for text to video generation or a product URL, and HeyGen automatically generates scene layouts, voice-over, captions, and b-roll suggestions.
+Edit the text, swap actors, and instantly regenerate alternate takes, using AI-generated options for a faster turnaround.

 Multi-format exports and platform presets